 Ocean Education International’s principal and founder, Dr. Alex Brylske, brings to the table a long and varied career as an educator, writer and program developer.
 For more than half his life he has taught a range of diving and marine science courses and seminars to both formal and non-formal audiences.
-His 40-plus year career has taken him to destinations all over the world including the Caribbean, Hawaii, Red Sea, Thailand, Indonesia, Fiji, Papua New Guinea and Micronesia, where he has worked for companies in the private sector, governmental agencies and non-governmental organizations.
+His 40-plus year career has taken him to destinations all over the world including the Caribbean, Hawaii, Red Sea, Thailand, Indonesia, Fiji, the Seychelles, Reunion, Mauritius, Papua New Guinea and Micronesia, where he has worked for companies in the private sector, governmental agencies and non-governmental organizations.

 Dr. Brylske’s unique and diverse background combines training as an educator and marine conservation biologist with a highly successful career in the dive tourism industry.
 This has given him both a solid grounding in environmental education and marine resource management, as well as an intimate understanding of the dive tourism industry.
 His most recent book, Beneath the Blue Planet: A Diver's Guide to the Ocean, is available on Amazon.

 Dr. Brylske’s experience with non-governmental organizations includes tenure as the Training Manager for Coral Reef Alliance (CORAL).
 There he was responsible for developing and conducting educational programs supporting CORAL's efforts to improve business practices in the marine recreation sector and build alliances between tourism operators and resource managers.
 He later served in a similar role with the Project AWARE Foundation as Marine Conservation and Education Specialist.
 Alex was also a Board Member of the Society for Ethical Ecotourism.
 His expertise in tourism was recognized in 2001 when he won NOAA’s prestigious Walter B. Jones Memorial Excellence Award for Ocean and Coastal Resource Management for his doctoral studies in how sustainable tourism can support effective marine resource management.
 In 2009 Alex was also honored with the Distinguished Alumni Award from his alma mater, the Halmos College of Natural Sciences and Oceanography at Nova Southeastern University.
 Also, see Dr. Brylske's interview from 25 feet underwater inside the Jules Undersea Lodge, where he explains his perspective on sustainability and the challenges facing tourism and ocean resource management, at this link: www.youtube.com/watch?v=RiuS_RECTS0